mtolly/onyx/haskell/README.md

       * Convert 5-lane drums to 4-lane using the standard Phase Shift rules
       * Convert Phase Shift "Real Drums" to RB by removing hihat pedal notes
       * Convert tap notes to HOPO notes
-      * Remove some overdrive phrases if they produce invalid unison phrases
+      * Remove some overdrive phrases if they produce invalid unison phrases, have no notes under them on any difficulty, or have no notes between two adjacent phrases on any difficulty

     If the "automatic tom markers" option is turned on, an FoF song that doesn't have any tom markers and that does not have "pro_drums = True" in the